Tableau Interview Questions and Answers

 - Drag no of males into the size field.

-- Drag no of females into the color field.
+- Drag no of females into the colour field.

 - Click on the size field and increase it to 80%

-- Right-click State field, and click Show Filter.
+- Right-click the State field, and click Show Filter.

 - Select Males and Females.